Container crane: History

+The first container crane was built by PACECO Corp. for Matson at the Encinal Terminal in Alameda, California in 1959.

 Types

 There are two common types of container handling gantry crane: high profile, where the boom is hinged at the waterside of the crane structure and lifted in the air to clear the ships for navigation, and low profile, where the boom is shuttled toward and over the ship to allow the trolley to load and discharge containers.
 Low-profile cranes are used where they may be in the flight path of aircraft, such as where a container terminal is located close to an airport.
 The type of crane selected in container terminal design process is determined by the design vessel and local environment.

 Sizes

 Container cranes are generally classified by their lifting capacity and the size of the container ships they can load and unload.

 Smaller sizes

 Smaller container cranes, such as straddle carriers, are used at railway sidings to transfer containers from flatcars and well cars to semi-trailers or vice versa.
 Both the rolling stock and the trailers may pass under the base.
 Smaller container cranes are also used at break-of-gauge transloading facilities.